-This scenic self-drive visits the scenic Snaefellsnes peninsula and the lesser-known Westfjords, taking in remote villages, seabird cliffs and historic saga sites alike.
+This scenic self-drive visits Iceland's scenic Snaefellsnes peninsula and the lesser-known Westfjords, taking in remote villages, seabird cliffs and historic saga sites alike.
 In the summer months, millions of puffins breed at the 14-kilometre-long cliff at Látrabjarg and this is one of the prime destinations for bird watching, but other species including eiders, guillemots and arctic terns can also be seen in the West Fjords.
 We also recommend a visit to the Museum of Sorcery and Witchcraft in the regional capital, Ísafjördur, before continuing into some of the country's least populated but most spectacular landscapes, finally heading back to Reykjavik via the geological wonders of the Golden Circle.

 Snaefellsnes and the West Fjords self-drive